MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 Alternatively, you can configure WDS to respond to unknown clients that don't require definition by either MAC address or System UUID.
 Select the **Respond to all client computers (known and unknown)** option on the [**PXE Response** tab](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc732360(v=ws.11)) in **Windows Deployment Server Properties**.

 The potential for conflicts with shared Ethernet adapters is higher with Configuration Manager.
-Where WDS only uses MAC addresses to define individual systems, Configuration Manager uses the MAC address to determine separate systems whenever deploying to new or unknown computers.
+While WDS only uses MAC addresses to define individual systems, Configuration Manager uses the MAC address to determine separate systems whenever deploying to new or unknown computers.
 This can result in improperly configured devices or even the inability to deploy multiple systems with a shared Ethernet adapter.
 Several potential solutions for this situation are described in detail in [How to Use The Same External Ethernet Adapter For Multiple SCCM OSD](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/how-to-use-the-same-external-ethernet-adapter-for-multiple-sccm/ba-p/257374).